chriseteka/aviron/README.md

 }
 ```

 ### Extended example with quarantine support:

 Infected files are move/copied implicitly to a quarantine directory.
 Whether
 an infected file is moved or copied can be controlled by the *quarantineFileAction*
 configuration parameter.

+Note:

+In COPY mode unaltered infected files are copied only once to the quarantine directory
+no matter how many times they get rescanned.
+Aviron uses a hash code of the
+file's data to check whether the file has changed since the copy action.

 ```java
 import java.io.*;